readthedocs/readthedocs.org/docs/user/tutorial/index.rst

    sphinx:
      configuration: docs/source/conf.py

-The purpose of each key is:
+The :doc:`purpose of each key </config-file/v2>` in the ``.readthedocs.yaml`` configuration file is:

 ``version``
-  Mandatory, specifies :doc:`version 2 of the configuration file </config-file/v2>`.
+  Required, specifies :doc:`version 2 of the configuration file </config-file/v2>`.

 ``build.os``
-  Required to specify the Python version,
+  Required, specifies the Docker image used to build the documentation.
   :ref:`states the name of the base image <config-file/v2:build.os>`.

 ``build.tools.python``
-  Declares the Python version to be used.
+  Specifies the :ref:`Python version <config-file/v2:build.tools.python>`.

 ``python.install.requirements``
-  Specifies the Python dependencies to install required to build the documentation.
+  Specifies what :ref:`Python dependencies <config-file/v2:python.install>` to install.

 After you commit these changes, go back to your project home, navigate to the "Builds" page, and open the new build that just started.
-You will notice that one of the lines contains ``python -mvirtualenv``: if you click on it, you will see the full output of the corresponding command, stating that it used Python 3.8.6 to create the virtual environment.
+You will notice that one of the lines contains ``python -mvirtualenv``: if you click on it, you will see the full output of the corresponding command, stating that it used Python 3.8.6, the latest version of Python 3.8 to create the virtual environment.

 .. figure:: /_static/images/tutorial/build-python3.8.png
    :width: 80%